Home

 Personal homepage

-Title: Nano-structure of Collagen Materials for Biomedical Devices
+Title: Nano-Structure of Collagen Materials for Biomedical Devices

 Abstract: The main structural components in animals, skin, bones and tendons and other tissues, are constructed in part from collagen.
 Collagen based materials can also be manufactured to be used in medical applications such as surgical repair and wound care.
 The nanostructure of collagen determines many of the important properties of collagen and manipulation of this structure at the nanoscale can control some of the useful properties.
 We have investigated aspects of the nanostructure in collagen materials that lead to bulk strength, anisotropy, stiffness, and response to changes in water content.
 We have used synchrotron based small angle X-ray scattering (SAXS) to study fundamental and applied aspects of these materials.
 Here we describe some of the knowledge gained and how it is being applied to medical and other applications of collagen materials.